EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 - Fixed: Right click -> paste : dialog to use ctrl v is not openning
 - Fixed: Import policies - translations issues
 - Fixed: Disable the slow network message does not work
-- Fixed: Policies - delete multiple lines - does not work as expected
+- Fixed: Delete multiple policies lines
 - Fixed: When node is not in swarm or no leader, status-node returns a script error
 - Fixed: Zip file + password - encrypt password
-- Fixed: Mac/Firefox: Scroll is broken after cmd->c
+- Fixed: Mac/Firefox: Scroll is broken after cmd+c
 - Fixed: Can print url pdf file when printing is disabled

 ## [Prod:18.11-Build-436] - 18-11-2018